MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/pinning.md

 # The winget pin command

-The [winget](index.md) tool **pin** command allows you to limit the Windows Package Manager from upgrading a package to specific ranges of versions, or it can prevent it from upgrading a package altogether.
+The [winget](index.md) **pin** command allows you to limit the Windows Package Manager from upgrading a package to specific ranges of versions, or it can prevent it from upgrading a package altogether.
 A pinned package may still upgrade on its own and be upgraded from outside the Windows Package Manager.

+## Pin Types
-WinGet pinning supports three types of Package Pinning:
+WinGet supports three types of Package Pins:
 - **Pinning**:
-The package is excluded from winget upgrade --all but allows winget upgrade <WinGet package>.
-You can use the "–include-pinned” argument to let winget upgrade --all include pinned packages.
+The package is excluded from `'winget upgrade --all'` but allows `'winget upgrade <package>'`.
+You can use the `'–-include-pinned'` argument to let `'winget upgrade --all'` include pinned packages.

 - **Blocking**:
-The package is blocked from winget upgrade --all or winget upgrade <WinGet package>, you will have to unblock the package to let WinGet perform an upgrade.
+The package is blocked from `'winget upgrade --all'` or `'winget upgrade <package>'`, you will have to unpin the package to let WinGet perform an upgrade.
+The `'–-force'` option can be used to override the pin's behavior.

 - **Gating**:
-The package is pinned to specific version(s).
-For example, if a package is pinned to version 1.2.*, any version between 1.2.0 to 1.2.x is considered valid.
-To allow user override, “–force” can be used with winget upgrade <WinGet package> to override some of the pinning created above.
+The package is pinned to a specific version or version range.
+You can specify an exact version you want a package to be pinned to or you can utilize the wildcard character `'*'` as the last version part to specify a version range.
+For example, if a package is pinned to version `1.2.*`, any version between `1.2.0` to `1.2.x` is considered valid.
+The `'–-force'` option can be used to override the pin's behavior.

 ## Usage